Data Processing Addendum

 (c) at all times have in place an appropriate written security policy with respect to the Processing of Customer Personal Data, outlining in any case the measures referenced in Section 5 below.

 (a) Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing, as well as the risk of varying likelihood and severity for the rights and freedoms of Data Subjects, without prejudice to any other security standards agreed upon by the Parties, the Data Controller and Data Processor shall implement appropriate technical and organizational measures for the protection of the security, confidentiality and integrity of the Customer Personal Data appropriate to the risk.
-These measures include the measures set forth in Appendix 2 to the Standard Contractual Clauses, attached hereto.
+These measures include the measures set forth in Annex II attached hereto.

 (c)The parties will negotiate in good faith the cost, if any, to implement material changes required by specific updated security requirements set forth in the Applicable Data Protection Law or by Regulators of competent jurisdictions.

-(d) At the Data Controller’s request, subject to the confidentiality obligations set forth in the Agreement, the Data Processor shall provide to the Data Controller information regarding the measures has taken pursuant to this Section 5 in order to ensure its compliance with its obligations under this DPA.
-Such information may include the Data Processor’s third-party audit reports or third-party certifications.
-Data Controller may contact the Data Processor in accordance with the “Notices” section of the Agreement to request an on-site audit of the Data Processor’s procedures relevant to the protection of Customer Personal Data, but only to the extent required under the Applicable Data Protection Law.
-The Data Controller may conduct such audit not more than once annually, unless otherwise required by Applicable Data Protection Law.
+(d) At the Data Controller's request, subject to the confidentiality obligations set forth in the Agreement, the Data Processor shall provide to the Data Controller information regarding the measures taken pursuant to this Section 5 in order to ensure its compliance with its obligations under this DPA.
+Such information may include overviews of the Data Processor’s third-party audit reports or third-party certifications (which may be redacted for security purposes).
+The Data Controller may contact the Data Processor in accordance with the “Notices” section of the Agreement to request an on-site audit of the Data Processor’s procedures relevant to the protection of Customer Personal Data, but only to the extent required under the Applicable Data Protection Law.
+The Data Controller may conduct such an audit not more than once annually, unless otherwise required by Applicable Data Protection Law.
 The Data Controller shall reimburse the Data Processor for any time spent on any such on-site audit at the Data Processor’s then-current rates, which are available upon request.
-The Data Controller shall provide at least fourteen (14) days’ prior written notice of its intent to undertake such on-site audit, and the Data Controller and Data Processor shall, before the commencement of any such audit, mutually agree upon the scope, timing, the duration and the rate of reimbursement of such audit.
+The Data Controller shall provide at least thirty (30) days' prior written notice of its request to undertake such on-site audit, and the Data Controller and Data Processor shall, before the commencement of any such audit, mutually agree upon the scope, timing, the duration and the rate of reimbursement of such audit.
 (All reimbursement rates shall be reasonable, taking into account the resources expended by the Data Processor.)
 The Data Controller shall promptly notify the Data Processor of any non-compliance discovered during the course of such audit, and the Data Processor will use commercially reasonable efforts to address any confirmed non-compliance.
-If the Standard Contractual Clauses apply to this DPA, then the Data Controller agrees to exercise its audit rights under the Standard Contractual Clauses as described in this Section 5(d), and the Data Controller has the right under the Standard Contractual Clauses to change its instruction and agrees to do so in writing pursuant to the “Notices” section of the Agreement.
+The results of any audit performed hereunder shall be deemed Semrush’s Confidential Information.
+If the Standard Contractual Clauses apply to this DPA, then the Data Controller agrees to exercise its audit rights under the Standard Contractual Clauses as described in this Section 5(d), and the Data Controller has the right under the Standard Contractual Clauses to change its instruction and agrees to do so in writing pursuant to the "Notices" section of the Agreement.

 6. INTERNATIONAL TRANSFERS

 (a) The Data Controller hereby grants the Data Processor general written authorization to engage the Data Processor’s Affiliates as Sub-Processors to Process Customer Personal Data and authorizes the Data Processor and its Affiliates to engage third-party Sub-Processors in connection with the delivery of services under the Agreement, subject to the requirements of this Section 7.
-For the avoidance of doubt, the above authorization constitutes Data Controller’s prior written consent to the sub-Processing by Data Processor for purposes of Clause 11 of the Standard Contractual Clauses.
+For the avoidance of doubt, the above authorization constitutes Data Controller’s prior written consent to the sub-Processing by Data Processor for purposes of the Standard Contractual Clauses and the IDTA.
 The Data Processor may engage new Sub-Processors or may change Sub-Processors from time to time.
-The Data Processor will provide the Data Controller with notice (by updating the Sub-Processor list below and by providing the Data Controller with a mechanism to receive notice of such updates) of any new Sub-Processor in advance of providing such Sub-Processor with access to Customer Personal Data.
-The Data Controller will have 14 days from the date of receipt of the Data Processor’s notice to approve or reject the new Sub-Processor on reasonable grounds.
+The Data Processor will provide the Data Controller with notice by updating the Sub-Processor available here and by providing the Data Controller with a mechanism to receive notice of such updates) of any new Sub-Processor at least fifteen (15) days in advance of providing such Sub-Processor with access to Customer Personal Data.
+The Data Controller will have fourteen (14) days from the date of receipt of the Data Processor’s notice to approve or reject the new Sub-Processor on reasonable grounds.
 In the event of no response from the Data Controller, the Sub-Processor will be deemed accepted.
 If the Data Controller notifies Semrush of an objection to the new or replacement Sub-Processor, the Parties will discuss Data Controller’s concerns in good faith with a view to achieving a commercially reasonable resolution.
 If no such resolution can be reached, either Party may terminate the Processing of the Customer Personal Data with immediate effect, and without liability to either Party, on written notice to the other Party.

 (b) The Data Processor shall enter into written agreements with its Sub-Processors containing data protection obligations that provide at least the same level of protection for Customer Personal Data as under this DPA and shall in particular impose on its Sub-Processors the obligation to implement appropriate technical and organizational measures in such a manner that the sub-Processing will meet the requirements of Applicable Data Protection Law.
 Where a Sub-Processor fails to fulfil its obligations, the Data Processor shall remain fully liable under the Applicable Data Protection Law to the Data Controller for the performance of that Sub-Processor’s obligations.